 Final Report by Chris Walsh (Chief Exec – Wise Age ) on Resourcing Older People’s Employment Support ( ROPES) Project, delivered by Wise Age Ltd, funded by Trust for London.

-This is the end of the 2016 – 2018 ROPES project contract which was generously funded by Trust for London (TFL) .
+This is the end of the 2016 – 2018 ROPES project contract which was generously funded by Trust for London (TfL).
 It is also the culmination of 2 year’s previous contracted work funded by TFL in 2014-2015.
-This is my Chief Exec’s summary of the project and should be read in conjunction with our Independent Evaluators report on the project.
+This is my Chief Exec’s summary of the project and should be read in conjunction with our Independent Evaluator’s report on the project.

 The aim of the ROPES programme was to run a ‘Training the Trainers’ programme to help develop the awareness, expertise and ability to deliver support by London Voluntary and community organisations, in the fields of Age and Employment support to over 50s needing employment and self-employment.

-This programme has proved to be a great success as we have been able to actively train and support over 80 voluntary and community sector organisations and individuals that included organisations from every borough that the programme targeted.
-They were given 3 days training, covering all aspects of the situation and barriers facing older people; the ageist myths that employers hold; plus the benefits that older workers bring and the benefits that age diversity brings to employers.
-We provided templates which each beneficiary organisation could use and customise to help them evaluate, register, update and monitor client progress.
+This programme has proved to be a great success as we have been able to actively train and support over 80 voluntary and community sector organisations and individuals that including organisations from every borough that the programme targeted.
+They were given 3 days of training, covering all aspects of the situation and barriers facing older people; the ageist myths that employers hold; plus the benefits that older workers bring and the benefits that age diversity brings to employers.
+We provided templates that each beneficiary organisation could use and customise to help them evaluate, register, update and monitor client progress.
 We then used and passed on our 20 years of experience in working with older people needing employability training and support and explained the specific and necessary requirements that older learners need, offering templates for delivering training and support.

-In addition, we covered best practice examples from around the UK and in Europe both with age friendly businesses and in helping older people back to work, plus facilitated learners in carrying out local research into the Employment and unemployment situation by age in their boroughs and in lobbying councils for change to help older people in their area.
+In addition, we covered best practice examples from around the UK and in Europe both with age-friendly businesses and in helping older people back to work, plus facilitated learners in carrying out local research into the Employment and unemployment situation by age in their boroughs and in lobbying councils for change to help older people in their area.

 We received positive feedback from the vast majority of our beneficiaries.